idaholab/moose/framework/doc/content/sqa/framework_sdd.md

 consists of a number of key objects responsible for setting up and managing the user-defined objects of a finite element simulation.
 This core set of objects has limited extendability and exist for every simulation configuration that the framework is capable of running.

-!alert construction
-This list is automatically generated by MooseDocs, each system (as determined by the syntax dump from the executable) is known and has a markdown page.
-It is assumed that each page contains the system design.
-In the future these pages may require a "design" section, which this list could reference directly.

 !syntax list subsystems=True actions=False objects=False